Seth Wheeler (baseball)

-Seth M. Wheeler (born January 17, 1992) is an American college baseball coach and current head baseball coach at Emporia State University.
-Previously, Wheeler served as an assistant coach focusing on pitchers at Emporia State, and served as the Junction City Brigade manager from 2015 to 2017.
+Seth M. Wheeler (born January 17, 1992) is an American former college baseball coach and previously served as head coach at Emporia State University from 2019–2023.
+Prior to Emporia State, Wheeler served as an assistant coach focusing on pitchers at Emporia State, and served as the Junction City Brigade manager from 2015 to 2017.
 Wheeler played for the University of Central Missouri.

 Career

 Wheeler began his collegiate baseball career at Butler Community College where he played for two years as a catcher.
 Wheeler then transferred to the University of Central Missouri where he played for two years after redshirting in 2012.

 Early career

-In January 2014, Wheeler as named an assistant coach for the Junction City Brigade, a team he played for during his college years, and was promoted to manager eleven months later.
+In January 2014, Wheeler was named an assistant coach for the Junction City Brigade, a team he played for during his college years, and was promoted to manager eleven months later.
 During his time as the Junction City manager, Wheeler also served as an assistant coach at Butler Community College.
 Wheeler won the regular season and Mid-Plains League tournament championships during his time at Junction City.